 Two mistakes account for most of the missed value in cost segregation decisions:

 Waiting, or skipping the study entirely.
 Deferral is the costliest mistake.
 Every year without a cost segregation study on a qualifying property is a year of tax savings permanently forfeited.
-Investors with properties acquired in the past several years should explore whether a look-back study can recover those deductions before the next tax filing.
+A look-back study may recover those deductions before the next tax filing for investors with properties acquired in the past several years.

 Conclusion